-Students in the Accelerated Program must complete the 120 credits and 38 courses (Georgetown College students) or 40 courses (SFS students) required for their Bachelor’s degree programs, as well as the 39 credits required for the CCT Master’s program, without a break in between.
+Students in the Accelerated Program must complete the 120 credits and 38 courses (Georgetown College students) or 40 courses (SFS students) required for their Bachelor’s degree programs, as well as the 36 credits required for the CCT Master’s program, without a break in between.
+(Note: CCT students who matriculate in Spring 2019 or later will complete 36 credits.
+Students who matriculate in Fall 2018 or earlier will complete 39 credits.)
 When they are in the final semesters of their undergraduate program, these students would take CCT courses which would count towards both their undergraduate and CCT degrees.
 They may also take others that would count solely to the CCT degree.

 Courses double-counted towards both the undergraduate and CCT degrees

 During the junior or senior years, with advisement from the undergraduate academic dean and the CCT Program, the undergraduate student takes up to two 3-credit CCT courses to be double-counted toward both the Bachelor’s and the CCT Master's degrees.
 The courses may be CCT elective courses, core courses (CCTP-505, CCTP-506), research methods courses, or graduate-level courses offered by other departments or programs that CCT has approved in advance.
 These courses can only be taken within the junior or senior year, and will be included in the earned hours and GPAs of both the undergraduate record and the graduate record.
 These double-counted courses will not be marked on the undergraduate record as having any special status in the undergraduate degree.